CloudReactor/cloudreactor-python-ecs-quickstart/README.md

 Docker Compose is setup so that changes in the environment file `deploy/files/.env.dev` and the files in `src` will be available without rebuilding the image.

-### More development options

-See the [development guide](docs/development.md) for instructions on how to debug, add dependencies, and run tests and checks.

 ## Deploying your own tasks